-After the bullying has ceased, the students and families involved will continue to receive support from the School from time to time in order to ensure that incidents are not continuing.
+After the bullying has ceased, the pupils and families involved will continue to receive support from the school from time to time in order to ensure that incidents are not continuing.

-All students will also be supported through the use of the curriculum, where it can be used to:
+All pupils will also be supported through the use of the curriculum, where it can be used to:

-- raise awareness about bullying and the anti-bullying policy; - increase understanding for victims, and help build an anti-bullying ethos; - build resilience in pupils to protect themselves and their peers through education and information: - teach students how constructively to manage their relationships with others.
+- raise awareness about bullying and the anti-bullying policy; - increase understanding for victims and help build an anti-bullying ethos; - build resilience in pupils to protect themselves and their peers through education and information; - teach pupils how constructively to manage their relationships with others.

-At the School opportunities for students to discuss bullying and relationships are found through the following means:
+At the School opportunities for pupils to discuss bullying and relationships are found through the following means:

 - Assemblies

-- Class/House assemblies
+- Class assemblies

-- Direct teaching through PSHCE
+- Direct teaching through PSHCE/RSE

 - Circle time

 - Cooperative group work

+- Conversations with staff

-Care is taken to include students with SEND in curriculum work about bullying in an appropriate way for their individual needs.
+Care is taken to include pupils with SEND in curriculum work about bullying in an appropriate way for their individual needs.
 The school recognises that pupils with SEND may be more vulnerable and at risk of being the victim of bullying and therefore maintain vigilance regarding this.